r3bl-org/r3bl-ts-utils/README.md

 ### `useKeyboardWithMap()`

 This hook utilizes the `useKeyboard()` hook and makes it really easy to enable keyboard handling for CLI apps.
-Instead of providing the logic to match a "user typed keypress" to a function ("action"), this hook takes care of all that.
+Instead of providing the logic to match a "a keypress that the user typed" to a function ("action"), this hook takes care of all that.
 Instead, you can provide a map that declares the key presses that should be matched in order to invoke an action.
 When combined w/ the [`useMemo()`](https://reactjs.org/docs/hooks-reference.html#usememo) React hook, this also caches this map which is expensive to re-create on every key press.

+> The `Keypress` class works with Node.js readline `keypress` events, and there's an Ink
+> compatibility version as well.
+Ink doesn't really handle some input events correctly, which is
+> what prompted the creation of this.
+To use the Ink compatible version of this hook, you can use
+> `useKeyboardCompatInkWithMap()`.

 Here's an example.